bk/aveccss/readme.md

 </div>
 ```

+### Chips

+Chips (also known as "pills") are used for tags and similar entities.
+They can also be used as the basis for more elaborate widgets which include images or icons (e.g. a widget representing a user with an avatar image).

+A chip is formed by assigning the `chip` class to an inline element, often an `<a>` or a `<span>`.

 ### Loading

 An element can be given a spinning loading indicator by setting the attribute `aria-busy` to `true`.